Cultural and Linguistic Competence Coordinators' Network For State, and Territorial Behavioral Health Services (State CLC Coordinators' Network)

 Members of the network will include managers of cultural and linguistic competence or multicultural services, tribal liaisons, and other key personnel who are addressing racial/ethnic/cultural disparities in state or territorial behavioral health systems.
 Similarly any person with related functions at the state or territorial l level who addresses the behavioral health needs of children and youth within or external to the mental health department.
 (This addition is included in recognition that in some states the responsibility for mental health services for children and youth is located in a structure other than the mental health department.)

-The National TA Center for Children's Mental Health and the National Center for Cultural Competence of the Georgetown University Center for Child and Human Development and NASMHPD provide mechanisms for support and technical assistance for cultural and linguistic competence coordinators.
+The National Center for Cultural Competence of the Georgetown University Center for Child and Human Development and NASMHPD provide mechanisms for support and technical assistance for cultural and linguistic competence coordinators.
 This is consistent with the Systems of Care approach to service delivery and with NASMHPD's Position Statement on Culturally Competent and Linguistically Appropriate Mental Health Services (June 6, 2000).
 Although specific job titles vary, the short name for this group will be The State CLC Coordinators' Network.

 The network may include such activities as topical conference calls with guest presenters, peer-to-peer conference calls, list serv for problem-solving and resource and information exchange.
 Other activities may be possible as the group evolves.